 Kim Tanzer FAIA DPACSA is a Professor of Architecture at the University of Virginia.
+She served as the School of Architecture's Dean and Edward E. Elson Professor from 2009 to 2014.
 Prior to beginning her tenure at the University of Virginia in 2009, she served as a professor of architecture at the University of Florida for more than two decades.
 She received her Bachelor of Arts from Duke University and her Master of Architecture from North Carolina State University.

 Much of Kim Tanzer’s teaching and research focuses on the relationship between the human body and large shared spaces such as the city and the landscape, with an emphasis on creating sustainable environments.
 She has worked extensively with Gainesville, Florida’s Fifth Avenue/Pleasant Street historically African-American neighborhood.
 In part to further this work she was co-founder and founding Executive Director of the Florida Community Design Center, Inc. in 2001 and remained on the Board of Directors until 2008.
 She is co-editor of The Green Braid: Towards an Architecture of Ecology, Economy, and Equity, along with many scholarly and popular articles.
 She served as president of the Association of Collegiate Schools of Architecture and founding president of the National Academy of Environmental Design.